Supply Chain Planning Processes to Optimize Ecommerce Logistics

 3 essential supply chain planning processes

-During the supply chain planning phase, there are essential processes that every ecommerce business must consider.
+During the supply chain planning phase, there are three essential areas to focus on.
 Here is an overview.

 1. Production planning